microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraMSApplication.md

 ```

 ### -AppRoles
-The collection of application roles that an application may declare.
+The collection of application roles that an application might declare.
-These roles can be assigned to users, groups or service principals.
+These roles can be assigned to users, groups, or service principals.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.Open.MSGraph.Model.AppRole]